 Dr. TIINA VAITTINEN (PI) is Academy of Finland Postdoctoral Fellow in Tampere University, for whom mapping the global political economy of the pads has been a dream project for a long time.

 Dr. EVELIINA ASIKAINEN (CO-I) is a Senior Lecturer in the Tampere University of Applied Sciences.
-She will join the project in September 2020 for eight months, to work as a co-investigator in the work package that focuses on the pad as waste, and the possibilities of future circular economy.
+She works in the project from September 2020 to May 2021, as a co-investigator in the work package that focuses on the pad as waste, and the possibilities of future circular economy.
 Also Eveliina’s contribution to the project is made possible by the Kone Foundation grant.

 Dr. CHRISTOPHER CHATTERTON (CO-I) is a Postdoctoral Researcher.
 He works as a co-investigator in the two work packages that examine the pad as a techology and the pad as a commodity with different user groups.
 Chris’s work in the project is funded by Kone Foundation, from November 2019 until November 2020.